Harvey Rosenfield, Founder

 Pamela Pressley, Senior Staff Attorney

-Pressley received her B.A. in Sociology from UCLA and her J.D. from Pepperdine University School of Law.
-Before joining Consumer Watchdog, Pressley worked for CALPIRG as its Consumer Attorney and as a staff attorney for the Center for Law in the Public Interest, a non-profit, public interest law firm specializing in consumer, environmental, and civil rights advocacy and litigation.
+Pam received her B.A. in Sociology from UCLA and her J.D. from Pepperdine University School of Law.
+She was admitted to the California State Bar in 1995.
+Before joining Consumer Watchdog and serving as the organization’s Litigation Director for 15 years, Pam worked as Consumer Attorney for the California Public Interest Research Group (CALPIRG) and as a staff attorney for the Center for Law in the Public Interest (CLIPI).

 Jerry Flanagan, Litigation Director

 Jerry Flanagan is Consumer Watchdog's Litigation Director.
 Flanagan leads Consumer Watchdog’s litigation efforts in the areas of health insurance coverage and access to treatments.
 He has over 20 years experience working in public interest and health care policy, legislation and litigation.
 Flanagan was admitted to the California Bar in 2010.

 Flanagan has spearheaded efforts to address discrimination against those with HIV and other serious illnesses in the era of the Affordable Care Act (aka Obamacare).
 Flanagan leads Consumer Watchdog's efforts to ameliorate the damaging effects of the "narrow" doctor network epidemic and loss of access to providers.